NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 6. **Page Title Styling**

-Let's style the title to our web page.
+Let's now add css code to style the title to our web page.

 ```css
 .page-title {